Kinza-Khalil/MindMentor/README.md

 1. Train the Rasa model: rasa train
 2. Start the Rasa action server in a separate terminal: rasa run actions
-3. Start the Rasa server: rasa shell
-4. Open the index.html file in a web browser to interact with the chatbot.
+3. Open the index.html file in a web browser to interact with the chatbot.
 Or just press Go Live in the bottom right corner.